riotkit-org/docker-php-app/README.md

 See [Dockerfile](https://github.com/riotkit-org/docker-php-app/blob/master/Dockerfile) section "ENV" for variables and possible values.

+## When Jinja templates are compiled

+All files and templates from `/.usr.template` and `/.etc.template` are compiled and copied during container startup in the ENTRYPOINT.

+Dockerfiles are also JINJA2 templates, but those are rendered during a build on Travis-CI.

 ## NGINX Custom Config (like .htaccess)

 This feature allows to append a NGINX configuration from project directory.
 Files needs to be placed in ".nginx" directory.

-To enable this feature set environment variable `NGINX_ENABLE_CUSTOM_CONFIG=true`
+To enable this feature set environment variable `NGINX_ENABLE_CUSTOM_CONFIG=true` If you want to put a `location / { }` block in your configuration file, then use `NGINX_ENABLE_DEFAULT_LOCATION_INDEX=false` to disable the default one - else you will get duplicated block error.